Same-sex marriage in Finland: 2011–2015 parliamentary term

-Signature gathering for the same-sex marriage initiative ended after the standard six months period in September 2013, and the initiative was submitted to Parliament on 13 December 2013.
-In February 2014, the initiative was sent to the Legal Affairs Committee.
+Signature gathering for the same-sex marriage initiative concluded in September 2013 after the standard six months period, and the initiative was submitted to Parliament on 13 December 2013.
+In February 2014, it was referred to the Legal Affairs Committee.
 The committee voted unanimously to schedule a public hearing for 13 March 2014.
-After the public hearing, Yle reported that the initiative would be sent to the plenary session and not die in the committee.
-On 25 June 2014, after multiple committee hearings with experts, the Legal Affairs Committee voted 10–6 against same-sex marriage.
-The vote would have been closer but two members in favour of same-sex marriage missed the vote and were replaced by one substitute member against it.
+Following the hearing, Yle reported that the initiative would proceed to the plenary session and would not be shelved by the committee.
+However, on 25 June 2014, after multiple committee hearings with experts, the Legal Affairs Committee voted 6–10 against the initiative.
+The vote would have been closer but two members in favour of same-sex marriage were absent and were replaced by a substitute member who voted against it.

-On 20 November 2014, the committee voted 9–8 for recommending that the Parliament reject the same-sex marriage legislation.
+On 20 November 2014, the committee recommended 8–9 that the Parliament reject the same-sex marriage legislation.
 In the bill's first reading on 28 November 2014, the full session of Parliament, by a vote of 92–105, did not accept that recommendation.
 Due to the Parliament not accepting the recommendation, the Grand Committee continued consideration of the initiative on 3 December 2014, eventually voting 17–8 in favour.
 The legislation was approved 101–90 by the full session of Parliament in its final reading on 12 December, and was signed into law by President Sauli Niinistö on 20 February 2015.
-The law amended the Marriage Act to define marriage as the union of "two people".
+The same-sex marriage law was short; it added the following sentence to article 1 of the Marriage Act: Two people who have agreed to marry each other are engaged.
 Parliament also approved a statement requiring the next government to draft necessary amendments to other relevant acts to replace specific references to opposite-sex couples with gender-neutral language.
 The law took effect on 1 March 2017.

-In 2014, thousands of Finns resigned from the Evangelical Lutheran Church of Finland due to comments made by church officials supporting the new legislation.